rosskevin/iracing-forum-declutterer/README.md

 iracing-forum-declutterer
 =================

 Userscript for iRacing that declutter's iRacing forum pages from read stickies and locked threads.
-Unread stickies still show.
+Unread stickied and locked still show.

 ## Contributing